mesuli95/PYTHON-NOTES/README.md

-# python-week-1
+# Python-week-1
-Introduction to python
+Introduction to Python

 * the introduction of using commands and how to navigate them
 * learnt how to apply the syntax of python
-* apply how to use different variables within paython, such int, floats and decimal numbers
+* apply how to use different variables within python, such int, floats and decimal numbers
 * got familier with the use of output variable to produce the task performed, such as normally used variable print()
 * the application of true or false value, which is another variable in python
 * data structures to asign mutliple variables